spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-Get the id of the weight generator on the machine.
+The id of the weight generator on the machine.

 Parameters:

-Get the parameters of the weight generator on the machine.
+The parameters of the weight generator on the machine.

 Determine if this instance can generate on the machine.